Kuuuube/kanjigrid/README.md

 - Added Basic Kanji Book (BKB) V1 & V2 grouping.

-- Added option to export Kanji Grid as JSON.
+- Added option to save Kanji Grid as JSON.

 - Kanji are rendered in a dynamic grid that will adapt to window size instead of a static table.